Cora Roberton: Personal life

-On 1 October 1919, Cora married Eric Butterfield Roberton and changed her name to Cora Roberton.
-Eric Roberton, who had been a farmer at Tahora in Taranaki, New Zealand, before the war was wounded and sent to the New Zealand General Hospital at Brockenhurst in England in October 1917, while Cora Anderson was Matron there.
+On 1 October 1919, Anderson married Eric Butterfield Roberton and changed her name to Cora Roberton.
+Eric Roberton had been a farmer at Tahora in Taranaki, New Zealand, before the war.
+When he was wounded, he was sent to the New Zealand General Hospital at Brockenhurst in England in October 1917, where he met Anderson.

-In 1925, the Robertons had a daughter Elizabeth May and a son Craig and farmed in the Taranaki until 1948 when they moved to Auckland.
+In 1925, the Robertons had a daughter Elizabeth May and a son Craig and farmed in the Taranaki until 1948, when they moved to Auckland.
 Cora Roberton died there on 24 September 1962 at the age of 81.
-She is buried in Purewa Cemetery in Meadowbank, Auckland alongside her husband and daughter.
+She is buried in Purewa Cemetery in Meadowbank, Auckland, alongside her husband and daughter.

 Distinctions and awards

-She was awarded the following decorations and medals for her service during World War I. The medals and badges are held at the Auckland War Memorial Museum.
+Anderson was awarded the following decorations and medals for her service in the First World War.
+The medals and badges are held at the Auckland War Memorial Museum.